CaitlinSchaef/card_game_python_project/notes.md

 import random
 # python my_script.py

-# this is A card, a singular card
 # build a dictionary of suits and values
 # python 'none' = js 'null'
 suits = [